jvrsantacruz/scripts/README.md

 This is a short description list of each script.

-- **backup**: Simple incremental `time-machine`-like backup scheme, based in hard-linking.
 - **filediff**: Calculate differences between file trees by finding the exclusive files under each one by inode.
+- **lists**: Copies music files in a playlist to a directory.
+Useful for portable file-based mp3 players.
+- **mp3hash**: Hashes files omitting their tag metadata, so the same song with different names can be recognized.
+- **music-bd**: Updates Banshee/Clementine databases for rates, playcounts and skipcounts, so they can be maintained when changing between them or after a database reset.

 ## Why I upload them?